Introduction

 Typically attracting professionals and researchers with full- or part-time jobs that allow them to combine their careers with obtaining a PhD.
 They secure their own funding and work mainly on their dissertation from the country where they live and/or work and come to Maastricht at least twice a year for training and interaction with peers and supervisors.

-UNU-MERIT invites applications for new PhD fellows to join the PhD Programme full-time and part-time tracks, both starting in September 2023.
-Applications are invited from highly-motivated and talented fellows, especially from the Global South, who want to join a thriving and collaborative community of scholars focusing on pressing global challenges, including climate action, the digital transformation, poverty and inequality, and particularly their impact on human and economic sustainable development.
+Both programme tracks start in September and so the next cohort will begin in September 2024.
+Applications are now open, with a deadline of 15 February 2024.
+Applications are invited from highly-motivated and talented fellows, especially from the Global South, who want to join a thriving and collaborative community of scholars focusing on pressing global challenges, including migration, climate action, the digital transformation, poverty and inequality, and particularly their impact on human and economic sustainable development.

 If you need additional information about the full-time PhD track, please contact Julia Walczyk at PhDprogramme@merit.unu.edu